ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/input.rst

 		maximumAtoms=16,
 	)

-Regarding the number of polynomial coeffients for Chebyshev interpolated rates, plese refer to the :ref:`documentation <rmgpy.kinetics.Chebyshev>`.
+Regarding the number of polynomial coeffients for Chebyshev interpolated rates, plese refer to the :class:`rmgpy.kinetics.Chebyshev` documentation.
 The number of pressures and temperature coefficents should always be smaller than the respective number of user-specified temperatures and pressures.

 Miscellaneous Options
 =====================